• Skip to primary navigation

 • ×

-How I display and care for my air plants
+How to display air plants

-Published: Feb 1, 2020 · Modified: Oct 24, 2021 by Susan Moncrieff · This post may contain affiliate links · 11 Comments
+Published: Feb 15, 2024 · Modified: Feb 15, 2024 by Susan Moncrieff · This post may contain affiliate links · 11 Comments

 My little air plant dudes have lived in different areas of my house.
 Here are some of my favorite spots.